 African Animation Festivals

-List of Animation Festivals in Africa
+List of African Animation Festivals

 EventCountryOrganizersCore TeamYear Founded/Launched